MapcreatorIO/api-docs/source/v1/index.html.md

 Be sure to include an `Accept: application/json` header, otherwise errors like `401`, `403` & `404` will either return HTML or redirect you to the login page.

 <aside class="warning">
-The current version (1.4.2) returns `validation_errors` as an array of strings, this behavior will change the one described on the right in the next version 1.4.3. (no release ETA)
+The current version (1.4.2) returns `validation_errors` as an array of strings, this behavior will change the one described on the right in the next version 1.4.3. (there is currently no release ETA).
+The new behavior is available on beta.
 </aside>